dahfool/angular-simple-app/README.md

 ## Angular simple app

-A very simple angular app, which demonstrate how to organize files and directories for people getting started angular.
+A very simple angular app, which demonstrates how to organize files and directories for people getting started with angular.

 ### Setup